sdelamo/sergiodelamo.com/posts/aws-codebuild-buildspec-micronaut-gradle-app.md

 ---
-title: AWS CodeBuild Buildspec.yml example for Gradle and Micronaut
+title: AWS CodeBuild Buildspec.yml example for Gradle and a Micronaut Application
 summary: I often use CodeBuild to build Micronaut appliations built with Gradle.
 This post includes an example of a buildspec.yml file.
 date_published: 2021-05-24T18:05:34+01:00
 keywords:micronaut,aws,codebuild